Hudson As Muse Artist in Residence: Jessica Chappe & Annie Reynolds

 Annie lives in Hudson, NY.
 She works in a variety of forms–from writing to interviewing to listening–to invite co-created narrative, particularly around themes of beauty, loss, and belonging; and practice new forms of attention and eros.
 Her work is deeply influenced by collaborative ethnographic methods, oral history ethics and praxis, and a trust in the art of listening.

 Annie currently works for Oral History Summer School, an oral history training program in Hudson, NY.
-She is also a freelance journalist and is currently researching the history of listening and sonic arts in the Hudson Valley.
-Before moving to Hudson, she was a member of Liberation Literacy, a prison-based writing and reading group in Portland, Oregon; a facilitator with Between the Lines, where she recorded parents reading books to their children from prison; and a program manager for a trauma healing arts non-profit.
-She holds a B.A. in anthropology from Lewis & Clark College and has received certification in Sound Design and Podcast Production from Berkeley Graduate School of Journalism.
+She previously lived in Portland, OR where was a member of Liberation Literacy, a prison-based writing and reading group in Portland, Oregon; a facilitator with Between the Lines, where she recorded parents reading books to their children from prison; and a program manager for a trauma healing arts non-profit.
+She holds a BA in anthropology from Lewis & Clark College and has received certification in Sound Design and Podcast Production from Berkeley Graduate School of Journalism.